 When it comes to cavity restorations, most of you are familiar with fillings.
-However, at Kevin Kay DDS Family & Cosmetic Dentistry, we also provide inlays and onlays, which are a better restorative option for larger cavities.
+However, at Kevin Kay DDS Comprehensive Family Dentistry, we also provide inlays and onlays, which are a better restorative option for larger cavities.

 What are Inlays and Onlays?